browserengineering/book/book/scheduling.md

 Naturally we'll need to call the `Tab`'s `handle_quit` method before quitting, so it has a chance to print its timing data.

-Now fire up the server, open our timer script, wait for it to finish counting, and then exit the browser.
-You should see it output timing data like this (from my computer):
+Fire up the server, open our timer script, wait for it to finish counting, and then exit the browser.
+You should see it output timing data.
+On my computer, it looks like this:

     Time in raster-and-draw on average: 66ms
     Time in render on average: 20ms

-You can see that the browser spent about 20ms in `render` and about 66ms in `raster_and_draw` per animation frame.
+On every animation frame, my browser spent about 20ms in `render` and about 66ms in `raster_and_draw`.
 That clearly blows through our 16ms budget.
 So, what can we do?

 Well, one option, of course, is optimizing raster-and-draw, or even render.
 And if we can, it's a great choice.[^see-go-further] But